ardanlabs/gotraining/topics/profiling/README.md

 The `godoc` tool can help you perform static analysis on your code.

-	Move into the directory of the code you want to perform an analysis on.

-	// Perform a general analysis.
-	GOPATH=/dev/null godoc -analysis -http=:8080

-	// Perform just a pointer analysis.
-	GOPATH=/dev/null godoc -analysis pointer -http=:8080
+	// Perform a pointer analysis and then run the godoc website. godoc -analysis pointer -http=:8080

 [Static analysis features of godoc](https://golang.org/lib/godoc/analysis/help.html) - Go Team